BotanicalAmy/Vehicle-Research/README.md

 Both models have a similar R^2 value.
 For the Volvo XC60, 71% of the variability is explained by the model, while 74% of the variability is explained by the model for the Rav4.
 Additionally, the Volvo XC60 has a larger standard error, indicating that predictions are often off by $4,906.
 This error is $855 more than the Rav4.
 The Volvo XC60 does appear to have a broader range of trim levels, which could account for this extra variability.

 ### Volvo XC60 Linear Regression Model
-Regression equation: predicted_price = 41459.0 -0.26 * mileage <br />
+* Regression equation: predicted_price = 41459.0 -0.26 * mileage
-R^2: 0.71 <br />
+* R^2: 0.71
-Standard Error: 4906.31 <br />
+* Standard Error: 4906.31
-Vehicles in the data set: 251 <br />
+* Vehicles in the data set: 251

 Simply put, for every increase in mileage, the predicted price of a Volvo XC60 decreases by $.26.

 ### Toyota Rav4 Linear Regression Model
-Regression equation: predicted_price = 37392.46 -0.16 * mileage <br />
+* Regression equation: predicted_price = 37392.46 -0.16 * mileage
-R^2: 0.74 <br />
+* R^2: 0.74
-Standard Error: 4051.23 <br />
+* Standard Error: 4051.23
-Vehicles in the data set: 300 <br />
+* Vehicles in the data set: 300

 For every increase in mileage, the predicted price of a Toyota Rav4 decreases by $.16.
 Looking only at mileage depreciatation, the Toyota Rav4 is approximately ten cents cheaper to drive per mile than the Volvo XC60.

-Note: I did not assess for LNE conditions in this notebook.
-In my R exercise, I found powering down the mileage values, taking the square root of the explanatory, had a significant improvement on linearity, normality and equal variance of the residuals.
+*Note*: I did not assess for LNE conditions in this notebook.
+In my R exercise, I found powering down the mileage values (taking the square root of the explanatory) had a significant improvement on linearity, normality and equal variance of the residuals.
 This transformation additionally improved my R^2 value.

-*For the non-statisticians*, taking the square root of mileage and then creating a predictive model improved the accuracy.
+*For the non-statisticians*: taking the square root of mileage and then creating a predictive model improved the accuracy.

 ![XC60 vs Rav4](./image/XC60_Rav4_Pic.jpg)